 When choosing the perfect person to take care of your children, your instinct might tell you to choose a woman.
 However, there’s a growing demand for male nannies and babysitters, and some very compelling reasons to give a ‘manny’ a chance the next time you need a break:

 I have two small cousins that I regularly look after to help out their parents.
-They can be a handful but I love them dearly and this was my first experience looking after little ones.
+They can be a handful but I love them dearly, and they gave me my first experience looking after little ones.

 I worked as an usher in a theatre straight after drama school but it wasn’t for me: short hours, bad pay, watching other people on stage doing what you want to do.
 Nannying enabled me to enjoy work, offered decent pay, good and flexible hours, and it’s something I feel very passionate about.